premAI-io/state-of-open-source-ai/uncensored-models.md

 should insert a malicious link.
 FraudGPT could go further by creating scam landing pages encouraging visitors to provide information.

+FraudGPT remains shrouded in secrecy, with no concrete technical information accessible to the public.
+Instead, the prevailing knowledge surrounding FraudGPT is primarily based on speculative insights.

+% TODO: Security Measures

 ### WormGPT

 Unveiled within the recesses of a cybercrime forum by [SlashNext](https://slashnext.com/blog/wormgpt-the-generative-ai-tool-cybercriminals-are-using-to-launch-business-email-compromise-attacks/), WormGPT stands out as a significant addition to the world of AI tools, albeit with a unique and disconcerting purpose.
-This specialized AI module, rooted in the [GPT-J-6B](https://huggingface.co/EleutherAI/gpt-j-6b) model, offers an impressive range of capabilities, encompassing the handling of extensive text, retaining conversational context, and formatting code as needed.
-Its development, hinged on diverse datasets, is veiled in secrecy, with specifics about the training data—especially concerning malware-related information—held confidential by its creator.
+This specialized AI module offers an impressive range of capabilities, encompassing the handling of extensive text, retaining conversational context, and formatting code as needed.

 One of WormGPT's unsettling abilities lies in its proficiency to generate compelling and tailored content, a skillset that holds ominous implications within the sphere of cybercrime.
 Its mastery goes beyond crafting persuasive phishing